DirectJava/cse15l-lab-reports/index.md

 Part II: Download Git into VS Code and Connecting

   Step 1: Download Git
-  Using this link: https://gitforwindows.org/, I was able to download git for my VS Code and on the link, I managed to download the latest version of GIT.
+  Using this [link](https://gitforwindows.org/), I was able to download git for my VS Code and on the link, I managed to download the latest version of GIT.
 ![image](https://user-images.githubusercontent.com/122843554/233444954-bda8bbe9-c15e-46eb-9e8c-67bfd4cb0e1f.png)

   Step 2: I headed down to VS Code and then I hit "Ctrl", "Shift", and "P" simultaneously.
 Then I typed in "Terminal: Select Default Profile", which should produce different terminal options.
 I also clicked Git Bash.
 ![image](https://user-images.githubusercontent.com/122843554/233445225-1b377fce-bfa3-4e8c-a072-dd793a01c7b0.png)

-  For additional help, I followed this link: https://stackoverflow.com/a/50527994
+  For additional help, I followed this [link](https://stackoverflow.com/a/50527994)

 Part III: Testing the program

    Step 1: Logging in
    First, I copied and pasted (or typed) this in to the terminal: `ssh cs15lsp23zz@ieng6.ucsd.edu.
-Then, I replaced the zz with the 2 letters in the account (if I have one, if not, follow this link: https://sdacs.ucsd.edu/~icc/index.php to form my new CSE 15L password).
+Then, I replaced the zz with the 2 letters in the account (if I have one, if not, follow this [link](https://sdacs.ucsd.edu/~icc/index.php) to form my new CSE 15L password).

 ![image](https://user-images.githubusercontent.com/122843554/233446212-2e272af9-5246-404a-951e-cd465890b81a.png)